IryDev/apple-iphone/README.md

 👉 **Beautiful Subtle Smooth Animations using GSAP**: Enhanced user experience with seamless and captivating animations powered by GSAP.

-👉 **Nice Model Switching Color in Mobile Devices**: A usefull switcher of color for a dynamic and interactive experience even in mobile devices
+👉 **Nice Model Switcher Color**: A useful switcher of color for a dynamic and interactive experience even on mobile devices

 👉 **iOS Phone Call Application**: A simulation of the IOS Phone App directly in the web browser

 👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

-👉 **Coming : 3D Model Rendering with Different Colors and Sizes**: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.

-👉 **Coming : Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.
+👉 **Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.

 ## <a name="quick-start">⚡ Quick Start</a>